Trouble in Paradise: Factors that Impact Coral Health

-- Explore what happens to the ocean when CO2 content increases.
+1. Explore what happens to the ocean when CO2 content increases.

-- Take a drinking straw and place it into the solution.
+3. Take a drinking straw and place it into the solution.

-- Exhale through the straw into the solution.
+4. Exhale through the straw into the solution.
 BE CAREFUL NOT TO INHALE ANY OF THE SOLUTION!

-- Keep blowing into the solution until you see a change in color.
+5. Keep blowing into the solution until you see a change in color.

 What happened to the bromothymol blue solution when you added carbon dioxide?

 Stop and Think

-1: Based on what you observed in the experiment, what do you think the effect of increased carbon dioxide levels has on the ocean?
+7: Based on what you observed in the experiment, what effect do you think increased carbon dioxide levels have on the ocean?
 What consequences might this have for coral reefs?

-- Look at the image below showing the ocean's involvement in Earth's carbon cycle.
+6. Look at the image below showing the ocean's involvement in Earth's carbon cycle.

 Based on the diagram, what is the net annual carbon intake of the oceans?

 The change in ocean chemistry brought about by CO2 acidification poses more of a threat to coral reefs than simply diminishing the amount of carbonate ions available for reef formation.
 The higher acidity of seawater can also be damaging to existing reef structures.
 Think back to Part 3A when you added vinegar (an acid) to the calcium carbonate precipitate.
-A similar, though slightly less exaggerated result will happen to coralsas acidity rises, coral reefs and other calcifying ocean organisms will actually begin to dissolve!
+A similar, though slightly less exaggerated, result will happen to coralsas acidity rises, coral reefs and other calcifying ocean organisms will actually begin to dissolve!